michael-jones253/Hello-Hadoop-netbeans-OS-X/README.md

 I think that the setup of this project would probably work on Linux too.

-## Working through trouble shooting the HDFS project settings.
+## Working through trouble shooting the HDFS project settings

 Issue 1 above shows up as:
 <pre><code>